frymimori/c-sorter/README.md

 The function `sorterV()` outputs an array of `char` integers sorted in descending order.

-The first argument variable `a` is an `unsigned long` defined as the length of the array to sort.
+The first argument variable `a` is an `unsigned long` defined as the length of the array of integers to sort.

 The second argument variable `b` is defined as the array of integers to sort.